 , etc. Getting the first value in the first tuple would look like the following: var peterFirstname = tupleList[0].Item1;

-The new syntax for tuples is much more readable, simplistic and much less verbose.
 I hope this was the example of creating tuples in a list you were looking for!
-If you know a better way, please let me know in the comments! :)
+If you know an even better way, please let me know in the comments down below! :)